 Window Placement Tips

-What looks well outside your home may not be ideal for your indoor comfort.
+What looks well outside your home may not be ideal for indoor comfort.
 When it comes to window placement, you should also consider the function of each room and your house’s orientation to the sun and wind.

 Determine which direction the prevailing wind blows and increase the number of operable windows in that part of your home to improve passive ventilation and reduce energy costs.